aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2011/aspose-words-for-java-10-7-0-release-notes/_index.md

 flow formats.

 WORDSNET-5237
-Export many authors as a separate tags in ePub
+Export several authors as a separate tags in ePub

 WORDSNET-5254
-Word Pad on Windows XP shows some characters improperly.
+Word Pad on Windows XP demonstrates some characters improperly.

 WORDSNET-5271
 Footnote mark is improperly rendered.